ObaidBuilds/AI-HRMS/INSTALLATION.md

 ## _Initial Project Setup_ :

-- _In the server folder, run the setup command to seed the database with an initial employee_
+- _In the server folder, run the setup command to seed the database with an initial data_
 ```bash
 npm run setup
 ```
-- _This will create an employee with ID: 000 Password: password_
+- _This will create an employee with ID: 000 & Password: password_
-- _You can use these credentials to log in to the application._
+- _You can use these credentials to log in to the hrms application._

 ## _Environment Variables_ :